issararab/EPSAPG/README.md

 Once the hardware requirement is present, you can move to the software requirements.

 ## Software requirements
- :exclamation: Compiling the following software will require git, g++ (7.3 or higher) and cmake (3.0 or higher).
+ :exclamation: Compiling the following software will require 'git', 'g++' (7.3 or higher) and 'cmake' (3.0 or higher).